albertpang/pyAlbertCAD/README.md

   Outputting Dataframes for each Block Type\

 🚧 **Currently in Progress** 🚧 \
- Associating Size of Lines based on MLeader Callouts Finalizing Bill of Material Quantites based on Sheets Checking Callouts with Radius of Fitting
+ Associating Size of Lines based on MLeader Callouts\
+ Finalizing Bill of Material Quantites based on Sheets\
+ Checking Callouts with Radius of Fitting\
+ Text String Formatting\